awsdocs/amazon-eks-user-guide/doc_source/ebs-sample-app.md

    Events:                <none>
    ```
 **Note**
 The storage class uses the `WaitForFirstConsumer` volume binding mode\.
-This means that volumes aren't dynamically provisioned until a Pod makes a persistent volume claim\.
+This means that volumes aren’t dynamically provisioned until a Pod makes a persistent volume claim\.
 For more information, see [Volume Binding Mode](https://kubernetes.io/docs/concepts/storage/storage-classes/#volume-binding-mode) in the Kubernetes documentation\.

 1. Watch the Pods in the default namespace\.
 After a few minutes, the `app` Pod's status changes to `Running`\.